Yash-Mehtaa/campuscashflow/README.md

 ## 📦 Releases

-Each `.dmg` is built with all dependencies bundled — just drag it into **Applications** and start using.
+The `.dmg` is built with all dependencies bundled — just drag it into **Applications** and start using.
 This version is **fully compatible with Apple Silicon (M-series Macs)**.

 If you get a macOS warning that the app is **“not recognized”** or **“can’t be opened because it’s from an unidentified developer”**, follow these quick steps: